 My daughter turned nine on April 24.
 Mother’s day was also almost two weeks ago.
-Two major dates for me to write and publish this post.
+Two significant dates for me to write and publish this post and share something from my heart.

 Each year on this day, we celebrate the greatest gift that I could have ever been given.
 Even though she stole my birthday, the day she came into this world will always be my favorite.

-As she’s getting older, it is both amazing and unbelievably scary watching her grow into her own person.
+As she’s getting older, it is both fantastic and unbelievably scary watching her grow into her person.

 From the moment my cheese ball was born, she’s been a big baby.